 Cervical screening can help to protect against cancer by spotting abnormalities which, if left untreated, could develop into cervical cancer.

 People with a cervix aged 50 to 64 are offered an NHS cervical screening test every five years (though it’s first offered to those around age 25).
-Women over the age of 65 aren’t usually invited for screening unless they haven’t been screened for several years or have had any abnormal results in recent tests.
+Women over the age of 65 aren’t usually invited for screening unless they haven’t been screened for several years or had any abnormal results in recent tests.

 Test results are received within two weeks.
 Most are normal, but for around one in 20 women, the screening will show some abnormal changes (not necessarily cancerous) that require further investigation.

 To learn more about cervical screening, head over to the NHS website.
-Or, if you’re worried about cervical cancer screening as a result of menopause, you might find some reassurance in our article; 8 tips to make smear tests more comfortable after menopause.
+Or, if you’re worried about cervical cancer screening as a result of menopause, you might find some reassurance in our article: 8 tips to make smear tests more comfortable after menopause.

 11. Hearing checks